pjreddie/darknet/README.md

   * desirable that your training dataset include images with objects at diffrent: scales, rotations, lightings, from different sides

   * for training on small objects, add the parameter `small_object=1` in the last layer [region] in your cfg-file

+  * for training with a large number of objects in each image, add the parameter `max=200` or higher value in the last layer [region] in your cfg-file

 2. After training - for detection: